George A. Jenks

-Life and career
+Early life and education

 George Jenks was born in Punxsutawney, Pennsylvania, on March 26, 1836.
 He graduated from Jefferson College (now Washington & Jefferson College) in Canonsburg, Pennsylvania, in 1858.
 He was a member of Phi Kappa Psi.

-After college, he married Mary A. Mabon, and they had one daughter, Emma Jenks (1862–1926), who married Benjamin F. Shively.
+Career

 Jenks first worked as a lawyer before beginning a career as a judge and politician.

 Congress

-He served as a Congressman for Pennsylvania from 1875 to 1877, in the 44th Congress.
+Jenks served as a Congressman for Pennsylvania from 1875 to 1877, in the 44th Congress.
 He served as chairman of the United States House Committee on Invalid Pensions during the Forty-fourth Congress.
 He was also one of the managers appointed by the House of Representatives in 1876 to conduct the impeachment proceedings against William W. Belknap, ex-Secretary of War.

-Later career and death
+After Congress

 Following his tenure in Congress, Jenks was nominated by the Democrats for judge of the Supreme Court of Pennsylvania in 1880.
 He was defeated by Henry Green, of Easton, Pennsylvania.
 He was later selected as U.S. Assistant Secretary of Interior; a position which he held from 1885 to 1886.